KiandaBPM/docs/content/docs/low-code/javascript-expressions.md

 ![Expression example](/images/expression-example.gif)

  **ProcessLink()** is a function that will return a link to that particular process instance.
-You can use JavaScript functions to make advanced expressions throughout your Kianda forms, see below for how to get started.
+You can use **any JavaScript functions** in the expression field to make advanced expressions throughout your Kianda forms, see below for how to get started.

 ## How to get started with Javascript expressions ##